pokerfuse online poker news

 How many times does WSOP Montreal typically run?

 In the past, it only ran once a year, but in 2024, it ran twice.
-In 2025, there will be three WSOP-C Montreal circuits with the first one held in March-April, the second one in August-September, and the third one scheduled to run in November.
+In 2025, there were three WSOP-C Montreal circuits with the first one held in March-April, the second one in August-September, and the third one scheduled to run in November.
+In 2026, one WSOPC Montreal stop has been confirmed, but more could be added at a later date.

 Which province will the WSOP Montreal take place in?